 “Shut the door on the way out.“

-May has yet to form a stable government in Britain, more than two weeks after an inconclusive general election.
+May has yet to form a stable government in Britain, more than two weeks after an inconclusive national election.